J. Andrew McKee Fellowship in Type 1 Diabetes, supported by JDRF and SCN

 The JDRF Centre of Excellence at the University of British Columbia (UBC) launched in November, 2021 with the goal of accelerating novel type 1 diabetes (T1D) cure research towards clinical translation.
-The objective of the JDRF-SCN National Fellowship Program in Type 1 Diabetes is to attract new qualified, promising post-doctoral scientists entering their professional career in the T1D research field to join the JDRF Centre of Excellence at UBC.
+The objective of the J. Andrew McKee Fellowship Program in Type 1 Diabetes, supported by SCN and JDRF (Formerly called the JDRF-SCN National Fellowship Program in Type 1 Diabetes) is to attract newly qualified, promising post-doctoral scientists entering their professional career in the T1D research field to join the JDRF Centre of Excellence at UBC.
 One award will be provided through the program each year in 2022-2026 for the successful applicant to take up at UBC as part of the Centre team.
-Awards are 1 year in duration and are intended for those in a relatively early stage in their career.
+This award is 1 year in duration and is intended for those in a relatively early stage in their career.
+The supervisors at the Centre of Excellence have committed an additional 2 years of funding support for each recruited Fellow, as such, the successful candidate should anticipate their time at the Centre to be at least 3 years in length.

-The JDRF Centre of Excellence at the University of British Columbia (UBC) launched in November, 2021 with the goal of accelerating novel type 1 diabetes (T1D) cure research towards clinical translation.
-The objective of the JDRF-SCN National Fellowship Program in Type 1 Diabetes is to attract new qualified, promising scientists entering their professional career in the T1D research field to join the JDRF Centre of Excellence at UBC as a trainee.
+The JDRF Centre of Excellence at the University of British Columbia (UBC) launched in November 2021 with the goal of accelerating novel type 1 diabetes (T1D) cure research towards clinical translation.
+The objective of the J. Andrew McKee Fellowship Program in Type 1 Diabetes, supported by SCN & JDRF is to attract new qualified, promising scientists entering their professional career in the T1D research field to join the JDRF Centre of Excellence at UBC as a trainee.
 Successful applicants will pursue research, including stem cell and regenerative medicine approaches, that can be used to treat and/or cure T1D.
 One award will be provided through the program each year in 2022-2026 for the successful applicant to take up at the University of British Columbia as part of the Centre team.
 Awards are 1 year in duration and are intended for those in a relatively early stage in their career.
-Applicants are not required to present a research proposal as part of the application, and the successful applicant will be offered a choice of possible supervisors and projects to develop upon receipt of the award.
+Applicants are not required to present a research proposal as part of the application; a list of potential supervisors and possible projects is available and the successful candidate will be able to explore these or other projects with the Centre teams.

-The applicant must have a doctoral degree (PhD, MD, DMD, DVM), or the equivalent from an accredited institution by June 1, 2022, and must not be simultaneously serving an internship or residency.
+The applicant must have a doctoral degree (PhD, MD, DMD, DVM), or the equivalent from an accredited institution by at least two months prior to the commencement of the Fellowship, and must not be simultaneously serving an internship or residency.

 Applications can be made in English or French, but applicants should note that the primary language of communication at the JDRF Centre of Excellence at UBC is English.

-Upon receipt of the award, the successful applicant will work with a UBC laboratory affiliated with the Centre on a specific project of interest in an area of T1D research of relevance to regenerative medicine and/or stem cells, including but not limited to:
+Upon receipt of the award, the successful applicant will work with a UBC laboratory affiliated with the Centre on a specific project of interest in an area of T1D research of relevance to regenerative medicine and/or stem cells.

-This fellowship is intended for those at a relatively early stage of their career.
+This Fellowship is intended for those at a relatively early stage of their career.
 Ordinarily, the most recent doctoral degree (PhD, MD, DMD, DVM, or equivalent) will have been received no more than 5 years before the application is submitted.
+Individuals that already hold a position as a student, fellow or staff member in a lab affiliated with the Centre of Excellence at UBC are not eligible to apply.

 JDRF and SCN are sensitive to personal and COVID-related matters that impact career trajectories.
 Applicants who have taken leave from their career (e.g. parenting of a child, childbirth, long-term care of a parent/spouse/child/dependent, personal health issues), or experienced a delay in their training due to COVID shutdowns that put them outside of the eligibility time frame for the award mechanism should feel free to reach out ahead of their application submission.
 JDRF and SCN aim to be flexible and adjust these time frames if necessary and appropriate.

-The award will be taken up at UBC in Vancouver, BC, Canada no later than September 15, 2022.
+The award will be taken up at UBC in Vancouver, BC, Canada no later than October 15, 2023.
+Exceptions may be possible in the case that a successful candidate has an outstanding application for a work permit.

-Applicants must submit full applications to Stem Cell Network via SCN’s ProposalCentral application portal by the application deadline of April 25, 2022 at 17:00 eastern time.
+Applicants must submit a full applications to Stem Cell Network via SCN’s ProposalCentral application portal by the application deadline of February 28, 2023 at 17:00 eastern time.
 An application will consist of:

 - Completed application form in ProposalCentral, which will include completion of a written section: